sthiede/Comparative_Genomics/day2_morning/README.md

 > Read files into ACT

 ```
-Go to File -> open
+Go to File on top left corner of ACT window -> open
 Sequence file 1 = KPNIH.gb
 Comparison file 1  = sample_266_contigs_ordered.crunch
 Sequence file 2  = sample_266_contigs_ordered.fasta

+Click Apply button

+> Dont close the ACT window
 ```

 > Notice that the alignment is totally beautiful now!!!
 Scan through the alignment and play with ACT features to look at genes present in reference but not in assembly.
 Keep the ACT window open for further visualizations.